jwickard/moog-muse-manager/README.md

 ### First Launch

 1. Launch the application
-2. Connect your Moog Muse synthesizer via USB
-3. The app will automatically detect your device
+2. The app will create a local database to store your patch library

 ### Importing Patches